aspose-slides-cloud/Aspose.Slides-Products/slides/en/android/conversion/_index.md

 platformtag: android
 feature: conversion
 platform: Android
-otherformats: PPT PPTX PDF PPS PPSX PPTM PPSM POTX POTM ODP OTP PDF
+otherformats: PPT PPTX PPS PPSX PPTM PPSM POTX POTM ODP OTP PDF
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
 {{< blocks/products/pf/agp/upper-banner-autogen h1="Convert Presentations with Android" h2="Read, Edit & Export Slides data to other formats with open source Cloud SDK for Android">}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/agp/feature-section isGrey="true" >}}

 {{% blocks/products/pf/agp/feature-section-col title="Presentation Conversion with Android" %}}
 1. Create an account at <a href="https://dashboard.aspose.cloud/">Dashboard</a> to get free API quota & authorization details
 1. Initialize ```SlidesApi``` with Client Id and Client Secret
-1. Call one of the convert methods, depending where is your input PPTX file and where you want to store the resultant PDF file
+1. Call one of the convert methods, depending where is your input file and where you want to store the resultant file
-    - ```Convert``` to convert a local file and to download the result.
+    - ```convert``` to convert a local file and to download the result.
-    - ```ConvertAndSave``` to convert a local file and save the result to the storage.
+    - ```convertAndSave``` to convert a local file and save the result to the storage.
-    - ```DownloadPresentation``` to convert a file on storage and to download the result.
+    - ```downloadPresentation``` to convert a file on storage and to download the result.
-    - ```SavePresentation``` to convert a file on storage and save the result to the storage.
+    - ```savePresentation``` to convert a file on storage and save the result to the storage.
 {{% /blocks/products/pf/agp/feature-section-col %}}

 {{% blocks/products/pf/agp/feature-section-col title="Get Started with Slides API & Android SDK" %}}